kasinico/erp/readme.md

 ###### Work in progress.

-This project seeks to demonstrate how to build a REST api using Laravel.
+This project seeks to demonstrate how to build a multi tenant REST api using Laravel.
 It encompasses the following:-

 >1.
 Standards compliant OAuth 2.0 Authentication using [Passport](https://laravel.com/docs/5.8/passport)
 >2.
 Encryption at the database level using [OpenSSL which provides AES-256 and AES-128 encryption](https://laravel.com/docs/5.8/encryption)